 Whenever you modify a file, run

 flake8 on it.

 flake8 <modified file> --count

-If the command return 0, it means your code pass Flake8 check.
+If the command returns 0, it means your code passes the Flake8 check.

 All classes and functions should include docstrings describing their purpose and intended usage.
 When in doubt about how much information to include, always err on the side of including more rather than less.
 Explain what problem a class is intended to solve, what algorithms it uses, and how to use it correctly.
 When appropriate, cite the relevant publications.